Admission, Selection, and Advisement for School Counseling

 Kent, OH 44242

-Please include your full name and Kent State ID (9 digit number starting with 8) on all documents.
+Please include your full name on all documents.
 For questions, contact International Admissions at 330-672-7980 or email@example.com.

 - Each student is assigned a faculty advisor upon admission to the Clinical Mental Health Counseling or School Counseling program.
 The role and function of the faculty advisor is to sustain a working relationship with the student (advisee) through the duration of the student's plan of study.
 The goal of the relationship is the successful completion of the program by the advisee.
 The advising process entails the following procedures: